flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

 11. If your header files are no longer in the same directory as your implementation files, you will need to update your import statements.

-    For example, if you moved the following files:
+    For example, imagine the following migration:

     * Before: